Marketing

 About the Program

-The Master of Science in Marketing provides students with a focused training in marketing science and it develops the technical skills necessary for success in today’s business environment.
-Marketers require a higher level of technical capabilities to respond to today’s dynamic marketing.
-At the same time, new tools such as neuroscience, analytics, and the proliferation of digital media empower marketers to better understand customers and respond to their needs and wants.
-These skills offer a higher level of training not typically available in graduate marketing education.
+The Master of Science in Marketing provides students with a focused training in marketing science, and it develops the technical skills necessary for success in today’s business environment.
+Marketers require a high level of technical capabilities to respond to today’s dynamic marketing.
+At the same time, new tools such as neuroscience, analytics and the proliferation of digital media empower marketers to better understand customers and respond to their needs and wants.
+These skills offer a higher level of training than what is typically available in graduate marketing education.

 Additional Information